Explore Military Tools for ArcGIS

 - In the Locate pane, in the search box, type Chatel-Chehery, Ardennes and press Enter.

-You map zooms to the location and marks it with a point.
+The map zooms to the location and marks it with a point.
 Chatel-Chehery is at the center of the Meuse-Argonne battlefield.

 - On the ribbon, click the Military Tools tab.
 In the Military Tools group, click the Coordinate Conversion tool.